sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

-Both `chain` and `regress` are nearly perfect and they miss only some of the transition fixations. `attach` is also doing well, but makes two errors at the end of the initial lines which are slightly curved downwards. `merge` is performing reasonable well, but misaligns a rereading sequence at the beginning of the second line.
+Both `chain` and `regress` are nearly perfect and they miss only some of the transition fixations. `attach` is also doing well, but makes two errors at the end of the initial lines which are slightly curved downwards. `merge` is performing reasonably well, but misaligns a rereading sequence at the beginning of the second line.
 However, the data are quite messy here and it is not clear whether the manual assignment is correct.
 With regard to the other methods, `cluster` has